-Counterarguments against this conclusion, though, prevailed in two recent cases.
+Counterarguments against this conclusion nevertheless prevailed in two recent cases.
 In Roy v.
-County of Los Angeles, a federal district court judge concluded that the form signed by an ICE employee labeled a "warrant"-that accompanies ICE detainers may suffice for a civil immigration offense arrest.210 According to this judge, the requirement that a detached and neutral magistrate issue a warrant applied only to criminal findings of probable cause.211 The Roy case has placed the law regarding Fourth Amendment viability of ICE detainers in flux.
+County of Los Angeles, a federal district court judge concluded that the form signed by an ICE employee-labeled a "warrant"-that accompanies ICE detainers may suffice for a civil immigration offense arrest.
+According to this judge, the requirement that a detached and neutral magistrate issue a warrant applied only to criminal findings of probable cause.
+The Roy case has placed the law regarding Fourth Amendment viability of ICE detainers in flux.

-Likewise, the Fifth Circuit Court of Appeals recently upheld on a facial challenge a state law that mandated compliance with ICE detainers.212 The court reasoned as follows:
+Likewise, the Fifth Circuit Court of Appeals recently upheld a state law that mandated compliance with ICE detainers against a facial challenge.
+The court reasoned as follows: